open-organization/open-perspectives/opening-up-to-leadership-talent/opening-up-to-leadership-talent.md

 Surviving will mean transitioning to a more open organizational model, one built around a leadership style that doesn't rely on formal authority.
 It also calls for decision-making that considers not only *reason* but also on *feeling*, on heart.
 Is your "inner world" aligned with your "outer world"?
 That sense of balance extends to managers, who need to balance their expectations with those of emerging leaders.

 Surviving today's rapidly changing business contexts will also force companies to move—not just in the market, but internally as well.
-This means developing organizational flow; leaders must be able to follow their passions and interests, and the degree to which your organization allows this will whether and how quickly you achieve the kind of organizational balance I mentioned earlier.
+This means developing organizational flow; leaders must be able to follow their passions and interests, and the degree to which your organization allows this will determine whether and how quickly you achieve the kind of organizational balance I mentioned earlier.

 The transition to a more open organizational model initially leads to a hybrid situation, where old structures and processes exist alongside newer ones.
 That can create organizational tensions.
 By sharing my insights and practical experiences here, I hope to contribute to the creation of safe working environments, where people can develop, flourish, and add their unique value. ◕